Rosa-lyn/be-promise-i-made-remote-2/README.md

 # Promises, Promises

-You are in charge of creating a new improved version of Spotify.
+You are in charge of creating a new, improved version of Spotify. 🎶

-You will be creating an api built upon "Spotify data".
-You will allow users to request songs and lyrics.
-You will also add some new services like analysing song lyrics and allowing users to place their favourite songs at number 1 in the charts.
-You will find that data which comes back from `nc-spotify-jams` will be in an overly complicated structure.
-You will need to ensure you are sending back the data in the correct format as written in this README.
+You will be creating an api built upon "Spotify data" which will allow users to request all kinds of information (song lyrics, album artworks, and more) about some of the greatest musical works of the modern era.
+You will also add some new services like analysing song lyrics, and allowing users to place their favourite songs at number 1 in the charts.

-To achieve this you have an api serving you Spotify data (our very own `nc-spotify`).
-This api serves up songs, albums, artists and more.
-You can use a variety of HTTP methods `GET`/`POST`/`PATCH` on these endpoints.
-You will build your own api that should interact with `nc-spotify-jams` using the promise based library [`axios`](https://github.com/axios/axios) to make http requests.
+To achieve this, you have an api serving you Spotify data (our very own `nc-spotify-jams`).
+This api serves up songs, albums, artists and more - all the info you'll need for _your_ api.
+You can use a variety of HTTP methods - `GET`/`POST`/`PATCH` - across the available endpoints on this api.
+The api that _you_ will build should interact with `nc-spotify-jams` by making requests to it using the promise-based library [`axios`](https://github.com/axios/axios).

-You should use Insomnia to make requests to your api and make sure you are sending back the appropriate responses.
+> You will find that the data which comes back from `nc-spotify-jams` will be in an overly-complicated structure.
+You will need to ensure you are **sending back the data in the correct format as written in this README.**

+When constructing your api, you should frequently check that your responses are in the appropriate by making requests to your API through Insomnia.

 ## DAY 1